-If the advanced manufacturing and clean electricity tax credits are repealed, a report by Energy Innovation projects that Texas will lose out on more than 87,900 new jobs created by 2030 and 115,000 jobs created by 2035.
-Further, Texas's GDP will decrease by \$17.17 billion in 2030 and \$20.32 billion in 2035.
-With increased annual energy costs and lost job growth, this economic contraction is expected to increase inflation and weaken economic growth, threatening recession.
+According to a report by a report from Energy Innovation, with limits to the advanced manufacturing and clean electricity tax credits, Texas would have lost out on more than 87,900 new jobs created by 2030 and 115,000 jobs created by 2035.
+Further, Texas's GDP would decrease by \$17.17 billion in 2030 and \$20.32 billion in 2035.
+With increased annual energy costs and lost job growth, this economic contraction would increase inflation and weaken economic growth.